-THE UK public sector is estimated to have spent a total of £753 billion in 2015-16 (equivalent to 40 per cent of GDP).
-Within this total it spent around £486 billion (about 26 per cent of GDP) on the ‘welfare state’, broadly defined, including health, education, social services, public service pensions and housing, as well as social security and tax credits.
+THE UK public sector is estimated to have spent a total of £771 billion in 2016-17 (equivalent to 40 per cent of GDP).
+Within this total it spent around £484 billion (about 25 per cent of GDP) on the ‘welfare state’, broadly defined, including health, education, social services and housing, as well as social security and tax credits.
 Most of the remainder went on other public services (e.g. defence and transport) and interest payments on government debt.

-Social security and tax credits spending amounted to £216 billion (11 per cent of GDP or around £8,000 per household).
-We refer to this as ‘welfare spending’ for short in our forecasts and in the rest of this guide.
+Social security and tax credits spending amounted to £217 billion (11 per cent of GDP or around £8,000 per household).
 The Government’s welfare cap excludes spending on the state pension and those benefits linked most closely to the ups and downs of the economy.
-Spending subject to the cap totalled £120 billion in 2015-16 (6 per cent of GDP).
+Spending subject to the cap totalled £119 billion in 2016-17 (6 per cent of GDP).

 What is welfare spending spent on?

 AT any one time over half of all families receive income from at least one benefit in the welfare system – and most people will receive one or more welfare payments for well over a third of their lives (including child benefit when young and the state pension when retired).

 Of the £217 billion spent on welfare payments in 2016-17, around 59 per cent was paid to pensioners, with state pensions the largest single item at £92 billion.
 Personal tax credits – mostly for families with children – cost £27 billion and housing benefit – three quarters of which is paid to people of working age – cost £23 billion.
 Together these payments made up around two-thirds of all welfare spending.